Data is a critical asset of The Chinese University of Hong Kong, Shenzhen, and its security is essential for the University's normal operations.

 With these methods, you can ensure that your data is safe and can be quickly recovered in case of data loss.

 - Avoid storing the University data on a USB drive, especially any personal identity material.
-Consider accessing the data remotely(through the web, email or remote desktop connection) if you are working at home or are on travel.
+Consider accessing data remotely via networks, email, or remote desktop connections. if you are working at home or are on travel.

-Dispose of Your Hard Disk Securely
+Secure Disposal of Hard Disk Drives